Aeurias/NadeshikoSlimeVR/README.md

 - [ ] In Battery Sense section, select `BAT_EXTERNAL`, Shield Resistance to `0`, Battery Shield R1 & R2 to `100` kOhm, Battery Sense Pin to `1`.
 - [ ] OPTIONAL: Use polyimide tape or equivalent on sharp corners and the LiPo battery to protect it from puncture.
 - [ ] OPTIONAL: Remove the C3 chip antenna and add 29 to 31mm tinned wire for better WiFi signal (20-30dB better signal strength).

+> [!TIP]
+> When soldering make sure to use correct iron temperatures, a high quality flux cored solder wire and liquid flux in syringe.
+A multimeter will come extremely handy to test each component and solder joints.
+Check some guides on YouTube first if you've never soldered before!

 ## Detailed-Assembly